mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Content Authentication

-MessageContent is authenticated using the MLSMessageAuth structure.
+MessageContent is authenticated using the ContentAuthData structure.

 ~~~ tls
 struct {